 Lest you think I’m a super-mom, I must put a disclaimer here: My kids bicker and fight.
 More than I can stand sometimes.
 And I daydream about being on a deserted island, by myself, with unlimited smoothies, sunshine, and a good book to read.
 Or just sending them to a boarding school in another country.
 Homeschooling is amazing…and SO HARD sometimes.
 Please know that I’m certainly NOT one of those mamas that has it all together.
 I probably never will be!

 History: We are huge fans of The Mystery of History, and are now cycling through it for the second time.
-So, we’re back at Volume 1.
+So, we’re working on our second time through Volume 2.
 (In the past, we’ve done Volumes 1-4 as well as America From the Beginning by Answers in Genesis for American History.)
 We love that the Mystery of History has a very Christ-centered focus, and is chronological world history, starting with creation and ending in our current decade.

-We love Saxon Math for grades K-2 (during which we use Saxon 1-3).
-The manipulatives are great, and the repetition is just right for retention.
-For grades 3 and up, we have switched to Teaching Textbooks.
+Math: When our kids graduated from Saxon 3, we switched over to Teaching Textbooks for math.
 It’s completely on the computer, with a lesson each day as well as practice problems and quizzes.
 The program keeps a gradebook, which I periodically check to be sure the kids are doing well.
-This program has given me more freedom and time to help the littles with their work.
+Teaching Textbooks is a lifesaver for a busy mom!

-We also do read-alouds, independent reading, journaling, and hope to continue piano/guitar lessons in the near future.
+We also do read-alouds, independent reading, and journaling.